marcusoftnet/marcusoftnet.github.io/_posts/2007-06-05-vasagospel-release.md

 blogger_orig_url: http://www.marcusoft.net/2007/06/vasagospel-release.html
 ---

 Today i
 will introduce a great choir when they release a new CD.
-They are [VasaGospel](http://www.vasagospel.com/) and i am so proud to have a choir like that in the ranks of our corps (church for all you non-salvationists).
+They are [VasaGospel](http://www.vasagospel.com/) and I am so proud to have a choir like that in the ranks of our corps (church for all you non-salvationists).